Wgc5079/App-Happiness-Quotes/README.md

 # Explanation of the code

-This Python code defines a class called HappinessQuotes which represents an app for managing and displaying happiness quotes.
-Here's a breakdown of the code:
+class called HappinessQuotes,for managing and displaying happiness quotes

 The HappinessQuotes class has the following methods:

-1. __init__: This is the constructor method that initializes an empty dictionary self.quotes to store the quotes.
+We __init__ method to initializes an empty dictionary self.quotes to store the quotes.
-2. add_quote: This method takes a name and a quote as input and adds the quote to the dictionary of quotes.
-If the name already exists in the dictionary, the quote is appended to the existing list of quotes for that name.
-If the name does not exist, a new entry is created in the dictionary.
+Method add_quotes takes a name and a quote as input and adds the quote to the dictionary of quotes.
+If it already exists in the dictionary, the quote is appended to the existing list of quotes for that name.
+If the name does not exist, a new one created in the dictionary.
+(Attributes: name, quote)
-3. display_quotes: This method iterates through the dictionary of quotes and displays the quotes for each name.
+Method display_quotes iterates through the dictionary of quotes and displays the quotes for each name.
-4. main_menu: This method provides a simple text-based menu for the user to interact with the app.
-It allows the user to add a new happiness quote, display existing quotes, or exit the app.
+Method main_menu provides a simple text-based menu for the user to interact with the app.
+It allows the user to add a new quote, display existing quotes, or exit the app.

-The if __name__ == "__main__": block creates an instance of the HappinessQuotes class and calls the main_menu method to start the app.
+__name__ == "__main__" creates an instance of the HappinessQuotes class and calls the main_menu method to start the app.

 When the app is run, it presents a menu to the user, allowing them to add new happiness quotes, display existing quotes, or exit the app.
 The quotes are stored in a dictionary where the key is the name of the person and the value is a list of their quotes.
 The app provides a simple way to manage and display happiness quotes.